 (optional parameter and may have values L, M, Q, H).
 The default is L which allows recovery for up to 7% data loss

-To take an example of a text “w3programmings.com”, we will generate QR Code using Google Chart API using the following script:
+To take an example of the text “w3programmings.com”, we will generate a QR Code using Google Chart API using the following script:

 <?php // take a string in a variable $string = "w3programmings.com"; // add the string in the Google Chart API URL $google_chart_api_url = "https://chart.googleapis.com/chart?chs=200x200&cht=qr&chl=".$string."&choe=UTF-8"; // let's display the generated QR code echo "<img src='".$google_chart_api_url."' alt='".$string."'>"; ?>